cfengine/modules/management/autorun/README.md

 }
 ```

-With autorun enabled, the policy file would be parsed and the bundle evaluated without editing any of your existing files / policy.
+With autorun enabled, the policy file would be parsed, and the bundle evaluated without editing any of your existing files / policy.

 It uses the augments file to achieve this, it is the same as editing your `def.json` file like this: